MicrosoftDocs/Dynamics-365-Operations.hu-hu/articles/supply-chain/cost-management/inventory-value-report-examples.md

 ## <a name="sample-data-that-is-used-in-these-examples"></a>A példákban használt mintaadatok

-Az ebben a témakörben szereplő példák az ebben a szakaszban ismertetett minta tranzakciós adatokon alapulnak.
+Az ebben a részben ismertetett példák a készlettranzakció-mintaadatokon alapulnak.

 ### <a name="storage-dimension-setup"></a>Tárolásidimenzió beállítása